xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2019-07-29-arm-none-eabi-gcc-v8-3-1-1-1-released.md

 [simple Eclipse projects](https://github.com/xpack-dev-tools/arm-none-eabi-gcc-xpack/tree/xpack/tests/eclipse)
 available in the project.

-Since the source code used for GCC is identical to the one used by ARM, the long and complex tests performed by ARM to validate their release were not executed again.
+Since the source code used for GCC is identical to the one used by Arm, the long and complex tests performed by Arm to validate their release were not executed again.

 ## Checksums